 Until the interest rate freeze is officially extended, borrowers should be prepared for 0% interest to end on September 30th, 2021.

-However, because there is a high probability that the break will stretch into 2021, borrowers should also consider how they can utilize any potential extension.
+However, because there is a high probability that the break will stretch further into 2021, borrowers should also consider how they can utilize any potential extension.

 The extra time could empower borrowers who are still employed to put a massive dent in their federal debt.
 This site has previously suggested that saving the extra payments in a savings account is a better option than making additional payments each month.
 Leaving the money in savings instead of making immediate payments gives borrowers more flexibility.